gabrielelana/graceful-death/README.md

 ->afterViolentDeath("Yes, I can ;-)\n")
 ->run();
 ```
 Scenario: you have a piece of code that potentially can trigger a fatal error and you want to be able to clean up after it or retry it with some policy.
 With `GracefulDeath` you can put this piece of code in a closure and pass it as a parameter to the `GracefulDeath::around` static method.
 This static method returns an instance of a builder that let you configure how `GracefulDeath` will behave.
 With `afterViolentDeath` you can configure an handler that will be called whenever a fatal error is triggered.
-An handler could be
+The handler could be
 * An integer: the process will terminate with this integer as status code
 * A string: the string will be printed on standard output (like in this example)
 * A closure: the closure will be executed and its return value will be used as return value of the `run` method